 This physical workspace is the one we see, touch or smell.
 It could be the art that hangs on the walls, the office floor plan, a colleague sitting next to you, and any other perks we might get in form of catered meals in a beautiful cafeteria, an on-site gym, or a video game area that we (employees) can use to unwind a bit.

-But before reading on, think for a minute about your physical workspace and how it makes you feel.
+But before reading on, think for a minute about your the best workplace and how it makes you feel.
 Do you get excited and energized or do you feel as if you are walking into a hospital or a doctor’s office?

 If it’s the latter, then there is some learning to pull out from some of the greatest offices across the globe.
 Both the employers and the employees play crucial roles in making these blueprints effective.